 I like the Slate Virtual Microphone System and it’s ML-1 microphone, and the mics made by Neat, a gear company started by the former owner of Blue Microphones.
 Just $300 for their large diaphragm mic and it sounds great!
 I also use the SE Gemini 2, which has valves if I need that kind of sound.

-Out of curiosity, does the Slate VMS system really work?
-Naturally, people would be skeptical about a neutral-sounding microphone that claims to offer the sound of vintage mics because of it’s software component.
+Does the Slate VMS system really work?
+Naturally, people would be skeptical about a neutral-sounding microphone that claims to offer the sound of vintage mics because of its software component.

 What are your go-to converters?